 No matter what age you are, it’s important to ensure you get good nutrition in your diet.
-This is especially crucial for older adults, as a balanced diet has been shown to be effective in helping improve health issues like kidney disease or high blood pressure.
-Good nutrition is also useful for preventing potential future issues like diabetes, heart disease, obesity, and strokes, among others.
+This is especially crucial for older adults, as a balanced diet is shown to be effective in improving health issues like kidney disease or high blood pressure.
+Good nutrition also helps prevent potential health issues like diabetes, heart disease, obesity, and strokes, among others.

-Older adults should aim to consume a diet that contains all of the vitamins and minerals needed by the body, as well as a healthy amount of protein, fat, carbohydrates, fibre, and fluids.
+Older adults should aim to consume a diet that contains all the vitamins and minerals the body needs, as well as a healthy amount of protein, fat, carbohydrates, fibre, and fluids.
 Maintaining a balanced diet is an essential part of staying in good health in later years.

 Vitamins are one of the most essential aspects of good nutrition.
 There are 13 vitamins in total; 4 are fat-soluble and 9 are water-soluble.
 The fat-soluble vitamins include A, D, E, and K. The water-soluble vitamins are vitamin C and the 8 B vitamins, which are thiamin, riboflavin, niacin, pantothenic acid, biotin, B6, B12, and folate.

 Vitamins are used by the body to do hundreds of things, such as maintaining the immune system, healing injuries, and regulating metabolism.
 The best way to get all the necessary vitamins and minerals is to eat a balanced diet of fruits, vegetables, whole grains, dairy, meat, and legumes.

 Eat Right Ontario recommends that older adults get at least 7 servings of fruits and vegetables per day, as they’re great sources of vitamins A, C, E, and K. For B vitamins, meat and legumes are great sources, whereas milk and other dairy products are full of Vitamin D. It’s also recommended that all older adults take a vitamin D supplement of 400 IU every day.